LSFB-Team/lsfb-dataset/docs/howto.md

 # How To Guide

-This sections shows how the various components of the dataset could be used.
+This section provide quick reference for the various class and module available in `lsfb-dataset`.
+All these examples are available as jupyter noteboks [here](https://github.com/Jefidev/lsfb-dataset/tree/master/examples).

 ## How to Download Datasets